This Is Why Methodists Say the Apostles Creed

 Christian church

-Methodists and many other Christians use the word “catholic” to refer to the universal church rather than to refer to the Roman Catholic Church, which is a historic branch of Christianity.
-The word itself comes from the combination of two Greek words that together mean “through the whole.”
+Methodists and many other Christians use the word “catholic” to refer to the universal church rather than the Roman Catholic Church, a historic branch of Christianity.
+The word comes from combining two Greek words that mean “through the whole.”

-Thus, when Methodists say in the Apostle’s Creed that they believe in the “holy catholic church,” they are saying that they believe in the Christian church around the world and throughout history.
+Thus, when Methodists say in the Apostle’s Creed that they believe in the “holy catholic church,” they say they believe in the Christian church worldwide and throughout history.

 Time and location do not limit the legitimacy and legacy of Christian practices and belief systems.
-Methodists believe that sex, gender, or the color of one’s skin prevent someone being part of a Christian community; there exists one church in the sight of God.
-(Also see Methodist vs Baptist: What’s the Difference?)
+Methodists believe that sex, gender, or skin color prevent someone from being part of a Christian community; one church exists in the sight of God.
+(Also see Methodist vs. Baptist: What’s the Difference?)

-Historically speaking, The Apostles’ Creed and other creeds developed around the same time were written partly as a result of the Edict of Milan in the early 4th century.
-This law mandated religious toleration, and declared persecution because of someone’s faith illegal.
+Historically speaking, The Apostles’ Creed and other creeds developed around the same time were written partly due to the Edict of Milan in the early 4th century.
+This law mandated religious toleration and declared persecution because of someone’s faith illegal.

-For the first time, communities of Christians around the world could freely meet and talk to one another about their faith and experiences.
+For the first time, communities of Christians worldwide could freely meet and talk to one another about their faith and experiences.
 Inevitably, disputes arose, and, in response, Christian leaders formulated creeds such as the Apostles’ Creed and the Nicene Creed.
 (Also see Do Methodists Speak in Tongues?)

-The vast majority of Christians accept Apostles’ Creed as doctrinally true, which makes it one of the most unifying doctrinal statements in the Christian church.
+Most Christians accept the Apostles Creed as doctrinally true, making it one of the most unifying doctrinal statements in the Christian church.
 This cannot be as easily said about the Nicene Creed, which has been disputed more often by certain denominations.
 [2]

-Most Christian denominations accept the Apostles’ Creed as theologically true.
-However, in general, only the more liturgical denominations routinely profess the creed during church services.
-This includes Catholics, Lutherans, Anglicans, and Presbyterians.
-(Also see Methodist vs Anglican: What’s the Difference?)
+Most Christian denominations accept the Apostles Creed as theologically true.
+However, only the more liturgical denominations generally profess the creed during church services.
+These denominations include Catholics, Lutherans, Anglicans, and Presbyterians.
+(Also see Methodist vs. Anglican: What’s the Difference?)

-Several of these denominations use the Apostles’ Creed during baptism, as do Methodists and as did the early church.
-It is the bare minimum which a person must believe to call themselves Christians.
+Several of these denominations use the Apostles Creed during baptism, as do Methodists and the early church.
+A person must believe it is the bare minimum to call themselves Christian.
 [3]

 Others dispute a line of the creed that claims God descended into hell after dying on the cross.
-According to their line of reasoning 1 Peter 3:18-20 does not provide adequate biblical evidence for this claim.
+According to their reasoning, 1 Peter 3:18-20 does not provide adequate biblical evidence for this claim.

 References: